VisionSystemsInc/open-sentinel-map/README.md

 ### Data Format

-The data has the following structure.
+The data is broken up into years from 2017 to 2020.

 ### Licenses